MoffKalast/vizanti/ReadMe.md

 ### <img src="wiki_assets/markerarray.png" alt="" title="Marker Array" width="30" height="30"/> Marker Array

 Visualize a MarkerArray.
 Currently supported types are ARROW, CUBE, SPHERE, CYLIDER, LINE_STRIP and TEXT_VIEW_FACING.
+Since each of these widgets adds another canvas layer, it makes more sense to aggregate regular Marker messages into a Marker Array to avoid some of that overhead.

 ### <img src="wiki_assets/path.png" alt="" title="Path" width="30" height="30"/> Path